-The type and how much support your child gets will be decided by the Local Authority if they need an EHCP.
+The type and how much support your child gets will be decided by the Local Authority, if they meet the criteria for SENIF (Special Educational Needs Interim Funding) or an EHCP.
 This will be established through the information we send them about how they are doing at school.
 It can also be decided within school through discussions with staff, professionals and families but is of course budget dependent.

 We will involve all appropriate outside agencies, with the consent of families, to provide the best possible support for your child.
-We can refer pupils to a range of services including Hearing Impairment, Visually Impairment, Autism Outreach, Speech and Language, Occupational Therapy etc.
+We can refer pupils to a range of services including Hearing Support, Vision Support, Autism Outreach, Speech and Language, Occupational Therapy etc.

 We create a plan in school that allows us to see where our resources are needed and this covers individual support, small group work on specific areas of difficulty, social skills groups, physical skills groups and small group support in class.
+Careful consideration is given to how staff are deployed at the beginning of each year but we also need to be able to flexible as the needs of our children change, so staffing can alter and adapt during the year.